wsteitz/submission-criteria/README.md

 How will I receive my bounty?
 -----------------------------

 When you create the pull request, you must specify one or more usernames where the bounty will be sent.
-We will only send the bounty directly to users.
+We will only send the bounty directly to user accounts.
 If you would like to hold your NMR somewhere else, you may withdraw it from your account.

 Who will get the bounty if multiple people complete the same task?
 ------------------------------------------------------------------